-I’ve worked with many other women over 40 who are also struggling to adapt to their changing bodies as they get closer to the dreaded menopause.
+I’ve also worked with 100s women over 40 who are also struggling to adapt to their changing bodies as they get closer to the dreaded menopause.
 This is a critical time to develop sustainable habits that help us maintain our health so we can stay active for the rest of our lives!

 I don’t believe that there is any one right way to eat, and I don’t believe in restrictive diets.
 So many individual factors influence the ideal diet for you, and together we’ll develop a plan that fits your life.